-This package is currently compiled for the lowest possible CPU requirements.
-Which still requires at least SSE3 and anything activated by -march=corei7 (in gcc) to be supported by the CPU.
+This package is currently compiled for the lowest possible CPU requirements allowed by upstream.
+Starting with DPDK 17.08 that means it requires at least SSE4_2 and anything else activated by -march=corei7 (in gcc) to be supported by the CPU.